casangi/casadocs/docs/tasks/task_smoothcal.rst

    specified *smoothtype* and *smoothtime*.
 Currently, it is not possible to smooth amplitude and phase with different values of *smoothtype* or *smoothtime.*

+   Experimental rate smoothing parameter: *ratesmooth*

+   When smoothing on fringefit solutions setting this to True will use the rates to assist in detecting phase cycles.
+   The rates present will be smoothed with the specified smooth time.
+   This is currently an experimental feature.

 .. _Examples: